 This is America

 It’s a truly unique American problem, mass shootings.
 It seems every week there is a new mass shooting.
-From Virginia Tech to Northern Illinois University to a movie theater in Aurora, Colorado to a small AME Church in South Carolina mass shootings can happen anywhere and at any time.
-These random acts of violence are seemingly now American as apple pie.
+From Virginia Tech to Northern Illinois University (which I very much lived through back in 2008) to a movie theater in Aurora, Colorado, to a small AME Church in South Carolina, mass shootings can happen anywhere and at any time.
+These random acts of violence are seemingly now as American as apple pie.

 “In the 50 years before the Texas tower shooting, there were just 25 public mass shootings in which four or more people were killed, according to author and criminologist Grant Duwe.
 Since then, the number has risen dramatically, and many of the deadliest shootings have occurred within the past few years.”

-One of my biggest issue around the media coverage and the narrative surrounding mass shooters it’s always the same old story.
+One of my biggest issues around the media coverage and the narrative surrounding mass shooters is that it’s always the same old story.
 The media will go to the “Mentally Ill” shooter excuse.
 This is indeed true when the killer is a white male.
 Yes, there is one thing that most mass shooters have in common.
-That is the majority of them are men, not that they have a mental illness.
+That is, the majority of them are men, not that they have a mental illness.

 “Some of these mass shooters were known to have violent tendencies or criminal pasts.
 Others seemed largely fine until they attacked.
 All but 3 were male.
 The vast majority were between the ages of 20 and 49.
 More than half — 90 of them — died at or near the scene of the shooting, often by killing themselves.”

-So, yes it seems that men are most likely to be the shooter when these heinous acts are committed.
+So, yes, it seems that men are most likely to be the shooter when these heinous acts are committed.
 But there is no reliable indicator stating being mentally ill will lead someone to become a mass shooter.
-Some mass shooters have a violent and criminal past and others don’t like the latest shooting perpetrated by a Marine Corps Veteran in California.
+Some mass shooters have a violent and criminal past, and others don’t like the latest shooting perpetrated by a Marine Corps Veteran in California.
 His story further adds fuel to the crazy veteran stereotype.
-Truth is PTSD doesn’t create homicidal ideation, many veterans live healthy and productive lives in spite of their mental health issues.
+The truth is PTSD doesn’t create homicidal ideation; many veterans live healthy and productive lives despite their mental health issues.

 - Most individuals with serious mental illness are not dangerous